Izzimach/react-pixi/README.md

 ![Sample Cupcake component](docs/react-pixi-devshot.png)

-Note that at the moment you need to mount onto a DOM component so your top-level component will probably be a React.PIXI.Stage.
+Note that at the moment you need to mount onto a DOM component so your top-level component will probably be a ReactPIXI.Stage.

 Look in the examples directory for more in-depth examples